I never had any ambition nor plans to be a yoga teacher but one day, the yoga teacher at my regular gym class didn’t show up.

 When students make this connection, they discover that their bodies contain infinite wisdom that knows how to systematically release the accumulated tension of a lifetime.

-My teaching revolves around helping students to navigate the relationship between control and surrender while staying anchored to the breath, and observing in detail what is happening within the body physically, emotionally, mentally and energetically.
+All we need to do is navigate the relationship between control and surrender while staying anchored to the breath, and observing in detail what is happening within the body physically, emotionally, mentally and energetically.

 In essence, it’s all about Svadhyaya (self-study), Tapas (translated as ‘to heat’, focused on control) and Ishvara Pranidhana (surrender).

-We still use postures in class, not as an end to themselves, but as a way to explore our internal world.
-It’s about the way we seek to control them, to surrender to them, and to witness ourselves within the posture.
+We still use postures in class, not as an end to themselves, but as a way to explore our internal world – as a way to explore consciousness.